-The Fujifilm FinePix X100 and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and September 2014.
+The Fujifilm FinePix X100 and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and September 2014.
 Both the X100 and the LX100 are fixed lens compact cameras that are based on an APS-C (X100) and a Four Thirds sensor.
 The Fujifilm has a resolution of 12.2 megapixel, whereas the Panasonic provides 12.7 MP.

 An illustration of the physical size and weight of the Fujifilm X100 and the Panasonic LX100 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100 – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (20 percent) than the Fujifilm X100.
 Moreover, the LX100 is markedly lighter (12 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the LX100 are weather-sealed.